 Then here goes God, telling us to forgive.
 And we go, “Well, God, surely You saw what this person did to me.”

 And then God says, “You’re so mad at the person, I see.”

 Then He goes on and says, “But why are tears falling down your face?”
 We hear Him say it again.
 “Forgive.”

-Then we come up with excuses like we don’t care anymore (in other words, I’m apathetic to it anymore), etc. But are we really happy?
+Then we come up with excuses like we don’t care anymore, etc. But are we really happy?
 Does apathy actually solve it?
 In our hearts, we know it never did and it never will.
 Where do we run to now?

 And suddenly, the realization that God knows us more than we know ourselves comes.
 He made us, after all.

 Sometimes I think God is the most understood One in this world.

 “O LORD, you have examined my heart and know everything about me.
 You know when I sit down or stand up.
 You know my thoughts even when I’m far away.”
 (Psalm 139:1–2, NLT)